The Trump A to Z, from America First to ‘Zero’

 TWITTER: Trump’s favorite conduit for reaching his political base, talking himself up and attacking enemies real and perceived, at any time of day or night.
 He’s got more than 40 million followers!

-USA: Pronounced U-S-A, of course, but with the stress on the A; a frequent chant at the campaign-style, stream-of-consciousness rallies Trump still holds.
+USA: Pronounced U-S-A, of course, but with the stress on the A; a frequent chant at the campaign-style, stream-of-consciousness rallies he still holds.

 VOTERS: Trump’s fired-up base, who propelled his insurgent bid for the White House and who polls suggest still stand behind their man despite the turbulence of his first year.